Catwoman #2, digital edition (February, 2002)

 So, after acting particularly uppity to me one day, I got back at him by asking her out.
 I had come out to my friends, but wasn’t out at this job, so they didn’t realize I was gay.
 And she said yes.
 It was a conditional “yes”.
 Since the manager decreed employees were not allowed to fraternize, she said we would have to go out in secret.
 This actually gave me an out and exactly what I wanted; I could still shove it in the jerk’s ugly face that she had agreed to go out with me, but not have to actually take her out and waste money and possibly disappoint her.

 I did just that.
 His face turned beat red.
-His abusive tone increased after that, and it was too long after that before I quit.
+His abusive tone increased after that, and it wasn’t much later before I quit.
 But it was worth it.

 Condition of My Copy: Why, oh WHY, did I not collect this series a decade ago!